 Will I be required to show proof of vaccination?

 Yes.
-WEC staff will be performing a visual inspection of a physical or virtual vaccination card before volunteers and students attend classes.
+WEC staff will be performing a visual inspection of a physical or virtual vaccination card before new volunteers and students attend classes.

 Will masks be required at WEC?